OatsCG/PlaylistExtractor/README.md

  For use in [*openmusic-compatible* servers](https://github.com/OatsCG/openmusic-Server-Specs) and educational purposes.

  Python scripts to extract metadata and tracks from an Apple Music or Spotify playlist via the Playlist ID.
-No API key needed.
+No API keys needed.